auroraeffect/jetbrains-live-templates-commentsjs/README.md

 ## How to use it

-type `cmtline` and `Tab` to generate a comment line.
+Typing `cmtline` and `Tab` to generate a comment line.

 ```javascript
 /**
  ================================================================ */
 ```

-then you can edit it to anything you like to split your code
+Then you can edit it to anything you like to split your code.

+Besides, I provide some commonly used code for you.

 ```javascript